General Academic Information

 Dean’s List and President’s List

 Full-time students who earn a grade point average (GPA) of three-point-five (3.5) without receiving a grade lower than “C” are eligible for the Dean’s List.
-Full-time students who earn a grade point average (GPA) of four-point-zero (4.0) maintaining an “A” average qualify for the President’s List.
-Supplemental courses are not counted either as hours towards full-time enrollment or in the calculation of the grade point average.
+Full-time students who earn a grade point average (GPA) of four-point-zero (4.0), maintaining an “A” average, qualify for the President’s List.
+Courses numbered below “100” are not counted either as hours towards full-time enrollment or calculating the grade point average.
 Students who receive an “I” are not eligible for the Dean’s or President’s List.

 Return to Top of Page